What is KCNQ2 Developmental & Epileptic Encephalopathy

 c.997C>T

-The report is written in a “top down” approach.
+The report is written in a “top-down” approach.
 Starting with the first line describing the amino acid (or protein building block that is produced), the second line describing what the sequence of nucleotides is, that caused those particular amino acids to be produced, and the last line describing the coding DNA, which codes for the nucleotides.
 However, in actuality, the process happens in reverse order, as described in the section Genetics in KCNQ2.
 The mutation comes into play with an error in a nucleotide in the coding DNA, resulting in the error in the nucleotide sequence, resulting in an error in the amino acid produced.

 The second line (CGG>TGG) means that this patient has the sequence of nucleotides TGG in place of CGG (which is the normal sequence).
 The sequence TGG codes for tryptophan, which explains why he has that amino acid instead of arginine (which is coded for by CGG).
 The “>” sign means it is a substitution.
 If there is a “_” sign it means it is a deletion.
 The table shows how these three-nucleotide sequences, or “DNA Codons”, code for the amino acids.

-The last line c.997C>T explains about the mutation in the coding DNA (the coding DNA is what codes for the protein, described in the first line).
+The last line c.997C>T explains the mutation in the coding DNA (the coding DNA is what codes for the protein, described in the first line).
 This report says that the nucleotide cytosine (abbreviated as C) is replaced with thymine (abbreviated as T) at the nucleotide number (or position) 997.
 That’s why the letters are TGG instead of CGG in the sequence shown in line 2, above.

 CAUSE